-Does the school have an Online Safety Policy and procedures YES Date of latest update: Jan 2017 Date of future review: Jan 2020 The school Online Safety Policy and procedures was agreed by governors on: The Policy and procedures is available for staff to access at: Admin drive / Policies The Policy and procedures is available for parents to access at: The School Website The responsible member of the Senior Leadership Team is: P Esslemont The Governor responsible for Online Safety is: Yvette Ladd The Designated Safeguarding Lead is: P Esslemont The Online Safety Coordinator is: Avril Quinn Were all stakeholders (e.g. pupils, staff and parents) consulted Policy and procedures? when updating the school Online Safety NO Do all members of staff sign an Acceptable Use Agreement on appointment?
-Are all staff made aware of the schools expectation around safe and professional online behaviour?
-Is there a clear procedure for staff, pupils and parents to follow when responding to or reporting an online safety incident of concern?
-Have online safety materials from CEOP, Childnet and UKCCIS etc. been obtained?
-Is online safety training provided for all pupils (appropriate to age and ability and across all Key Stages and curriculum areas)?
-Are online safety rules displayed in all rooms where computers are used and expressed in a form that is accessible to all pupils?
-Do parents or pupils sign an Acceptable Use Agreement?
-Are staff, pupils, parents and visitors aware that network and Internet use is closely monitored and individual usage can be traced?
-Has an ICT security audit been initiated by SLT?
-Is personal data collected, stored and used according to the principles of the Data Protection Act?
-Is Internet access provided by an approved educational Internet service provider which complies with DfE requirements?
-Has the school filtering been designed to reflect educational objectives and been approved by SLT?
-Are members of staff with responsibility for managing filtering, network access and monitoring systems adequately supervised by a member of SLT?
-Does the school log and record all online safety incidents, including any action taken?
-Are the Governing Body and SLT monitoring and evaluating the school Online Safety Policy and procedures on a regular basis?
+Does the school have an Online Safety Policy and procedures YES Date of latest update: May 2017 Date of future review: May 2020 The school Online Safety Policy and procedures was agreed by governors on: 23 May 2017 The Policy and procedures is available for staff to access at: Policies folder The Policy and procedures is available for parents to access at: The School Website The responsible member of the Senior Leadership Team is: J Rowlands The Governor responsible for Online Safety is: The Designated Safeguarding Lead is: G Wigginton The Online Safety Coordinator is: J Gribbon Were all stakeholders (e.g. students, staff and parents) consulted when updating the school Online Safety Policy and procedures?
+NO Do all members of staff sign an Acceptable Use Agreement on appointment?
+YES Are all staff made aware of the schools expectation around safe and professional online behaviour?
+YES Is there a clear procedure for staff, students and parents to follow when responding to or reporting an online safety incident of concern?
+YES Have online safety materials from CEOP, Childnet and UKCCIS etc. been obtained?
+YES Is online safety training provided for all students (appropriate to age and ability and across all Key Stages and curriculum areas)?
+YES Are online safety rules displayed in all rooms where computers are used and expressed in a form that is accessible to all students?
+YES Do parents or students sign an Acceptable Use Agreement?
+YES Are staff, students, parents and visitors aware that network and Internet use is closely monitored and individual usage can be traced?
+YES Has an ICT security audit been initiated by SLT?
+YES Is personal data collected, stored and used according to the principles of the Data Protection Act?
+YES Is Internet access provided by an approved educational Internet service provider which complies with DfE requirements?
+YES Has the school filtering been designed to reflect educational objectives and been approved by SLT?
+YES Are members of staff with responsibility for managing filtering, network access and monitoring systems adequately supervised by a member of SLT?
+YES Does the school log and record all online safety incidents, including any action taken?
+YES Are the Governing Body and SLT monitoring and evaluating the school Online Safety Policy and procedures on a regular basis?
+YES